Operating Department Practice

 |Kettering, Kettering General Hospital||Contact Clinical Placement Manager|

 |Nottinghamshire||Nottingham, Nottingham University Hospitals||Contact Clinical Placement Manager|

 When undertaking any full-time programme of study it is helpful to consider the implications this will have on your financial situation so that you can fully prepare in advance thus avoiding any difficulties once the course starts.

 The following information is intended as a broad guide to costs relating to this course: not all information is relevant to all students as it will depend on individual circumstances.

 There are no course fees to pay.
 Course fees are commissioned/contracted by Health Education East Midlands.

 Places on the programme are only available to students who meet the eligibility criteria for the student bursary as published by the NHS Student Grants Unit.

 Bursaried students will receive a means tested bursary from the NHS Student Grants Unit.
 The bursary will be administered by the Grants Unit who will have received information from the school.
 Full details of the bursary received are available from the Grants Unit.

 See: NHS Student Grants Unit

-The above only applies in relation to the September 2016 and the April 2017 Programme.
+The above only applies in relation to the April 2017 Programme.
 All subsequent programmes will be supported by the traditional student loan route or self funded.